Get Started with Violet

 npm install violet --save

-+ firstname.lastname@example.org.
++ firstname.lastname@example.org as well as a message indicating a number of packages were added.
 This means the npm violet package was successfully installed.
 The x.x.x refers to your version.

 Please leave your terminal/command prompt open for the future steps of this project.
 Now that you’ve successfully set up your environment, you’re ready to get started on building your app.